Here you will find information about HIV and AIDS

 HIV slowly destroys your immune system (the system in your body that fights infections).
 As a result, diseases that your body normally fights off, such as a cold, can make you very sick and cause you to die.
 Over time, HIV infection develops into AIDS, which can lead to opportunistic infections such as cancer and tuberculosis.
 The number of years that a person remains HIV positive before advancing to AIDS varies and can range from one year to many years.

-Doubt website to find a testing site or to your doctor to take an HIV anti-body test.
+Get Tested website to find a testing site or to your doctor to take an HIV anti-body test.

 You may also call (800) 367-AIDS to find services.
 Oral and blood tests are available; there is even a new rapid